Childhood TB Notifications

 Definitions

-Number of new and relapse childhood tuberculosis (TB) cases and childhood cases with unknown previous TB treatment history (0-14 years), all forms, that were notified in a reporting period.
+Number of children and adolescents (0–14 years) with new and relapse TB or with unknown previous TB treatment history, all forms, who were notified in a reporting period.

 Numerator

-Number of new and relapse childhood TB cases and childhood cases with unknown previous TB treatment history (0-14 years), all forms, that were notified in reporting period
+Number of children and adolescents (0–14 years) with new and relapse TB or with unknown previous TB treatment history, all forms, who were notified in a reporting period.

 Denominator